Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 6, 2025

 Step 5: Pass the NAADAC’s National Certified Addiction Counselor, Level I Exam

-- Admissions including intake, screening, and orientation
+- Admissions, including intake, screening, and orientation

 - Clinical assessment